microsoft/pxt-calliope/docs/device/serial.md

 * Install the terminal emulator [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 At the time of this writing, the latest version is 4.88 and can be downloaded [from here](http://en.osdn.jp/frs/redir.php?m=jaist&f=%2Fttssh2%2F63767%2Fteraterm-4.88.exe).
 Follow the instructions from the installer.

-Once both the driver and the terminal emulator are installed, plug in the micro:bit and wait until the device is fully setup.
+Once both the driver and the terminal emulator are installed, plug in the Calliope mini and wait until the device is fully setup.
 Then, open TeraTerm.

 * Hit `File` > `New Connection`
 * Check "Serial"; in the dropdown menu, pick the COM port that says "mbed Serial Port".
 Hit `Ok`.